 Davey B. Daniel, MD, discusses key immunotherapy trials in advanced non–small cell lung cancer and explains how the results can be extrapolated to clinical practice.

-Improving upon the widespread benefit of single-agent and combination immunotherapy by determining optimal patient selection and introducing combinations targeted toward novel pathways, such as TIGIT, has the potential to further the field of advanced non–small cell lung cancer (NSCLC), explained Davey B. Daniel, MD.
+Determining optimal patient selection and introducing combinations targeted toward novel pathways, such as TIGIT, has the potential to further the field of immunotherapy for advanced non–small cell lung cancer (NSCLC), explained Davey B. Daniel, MD.

 During a 2020 OncLive® Institutional Perspectives in Cancer webinar on lung cancer, Daniel, a medical oncologist at Tennessee Oncology, discussed key immunotherapy trials in advanced NSCLC and explained how the results can be extrapolated to clinical practice.

-Updated data from the phase 3 PACIFIC trial, which were presented during the 2020 ESMO Virtual Congress, showed that durvalumab (Imfinzi) continued to provide meaningful overall survival (OS) and progression-free survival (PFS) benefit at 4 years compared with placebo after concurrent chemoradiotherapy in patients with unresectable stage III NSCLC.1
+Updated data from the phase 3 PACIFIC trial (NCT02125461), which were presented during the 2020 European Society for Medical Oncology Virtual Congress, showed that durvalumab (Imfinzi) continued to provide meaningful overall survival (OS) and progression-free survival (PFS) benefit at 4 years compared with placebo after concurrent chemoradiotherapy in patients with unresectable stage III NSCLC.1

 Patients in the PACIFIC trial were randomized 2:1 to receive 10 mg/kg of durvalumab every 2 weeks for up to 12 months (n = 476) or placebo every 2 weeks for up to 12 months (n = 237).